 - Treat acute attacks as they occur.

-- Use quick-relief medicine less (ideally not more than 4 times a week).
+- Use quick-relief medicine less (ideally on not more than 2 days a week).

 - Have a full life—the ability to participate in all daily activities, including school, exercise, and recreation—by preventing and managing symptoms.